 - Amino acids

-First, the pan roasted chickpeas.
+Season and pan roast the chickpeas.
 So easy to make and by far my favorite way to eat chickpeas.
 I have also roasted them in the oven with some herbs and spices but that does not compare to marinating and toasting them in a pan on the stove.
-Letting the aroma of roasted beans fill the kitchen.
 They get all crispy and delicious, it’s so good!
-A great source of plant-based protein and fiber as well.
+Cooking them in a cast iron pan will get them uber crispy and extra delicious.

 This Chickpeas Buddha Bowl recipe really has it all!

-Lastly, the star of the show!
-My Presto Pesto!
+Finally top it all of with My homemade pesto!
 So good and the best accompaniment to this buddha bowl.
 It goes so well with all of the flavors of the other ingredients.
-The best topping to add some bold herby flavors to this dish.
+The best topping to add some bold herby flavors and a creaminess to this dish or any dish for that matter.
+My 3-year old loves to put pesto on EVERYTHING.
+He knows its good!

-- 1 15 oz can of chickpeas, drained and rinsed
+- 15oz can of chickpeas, drained and rinsed

 - 1 tablespoon garlic powder